No Fees Unless We Win 206-919-3215

 Symptoms of TBI might not appear immediately; they can appear over time.
 In fact, it’s common to experience a delay between the injury itself and the symptoms, which is why they’re sometimes missed at emergency departments.

 What to do if You Suspect a TBI

 If you suspect you or someone you love has been a victim of TBI, seek immediate medical attention.
 Left untreated, TBIs can worsen and lead to permanent injury.
 Next, if you believe someone was legally liable for your injury, contact a personal injury lawyer in Seattle with experience in brain injury litigation.
-Even if you’re in the middle of negotiations with an insurance company, having a knowledgeable advocate by your side who has your best interests in mind during meetings may lead to better compensation.
+Our law firm will work tirelessly to hold the responsible party accountable.
+Even if you’re in the middle of negotiations with an insurance company, having a knowledgeable brain injury lawyer by your side who has your best interests in mind during meetings may lead to better compensation.

 Brain injury cases can involve complex legal and medical issues, and each case in unique.
 Generally speaking, however, your brain injury lawsuit will be based on the theory of negligence.
 This means that the plaintiff will have to prove the defendant is legally responsible for the brain injury.